How To Cook A Spiral Cut Ham On A Weber Charcoal Grill

 If you have any leftover spiral cut ham, proper storage is essential to maintain its freshness.
 Once the ham has cooled, wrap it tightly in plastic wrap or aluminum foil and place it in the refrigerator.
 Leftover ham should be consumed within 3-4 days or frozen for longer storage.
 Be sure to label and date the package before freezing.

-See also How To Cook Ribeye On Grill
+See also How To Grill Portobello Mushroom

 Tips and Tricks